Article at a Glance

 A lot of these studies found that there are significant differences in the effect of cryotherapy with every individual.
 Factors like body composition and activity level influence how cryotherapy can have an effect.

 When Should I Get Cryotherapy?

-When it comes to cold on the body, the right temperature and exposure time are also crucial.
-We want enough time for physiological changes to take effect, but not long enough for cold to inflict harm.
-One study concluded that a 2-minute session at -211°F (-135°C) was optimal, though this is aimed at elite athletes [R].
-Others observe effectiveness with 2 minutes at -166°F (-110°C).
-Yet others tend to go for 3 minutes.
+The right temperature and exposure time are crucial.
+You want enough time for physiological changes to take effect, but not long enough for cold to inflict harm.
+One study concluded that a two-minute session at -211°F (-135°C) was optimal, though this is aimed at elite athletes [R].
+Others observe effectiveness with two minutes at -166°F (-110°C).
+Yet others tend to go for three minutes.

-So there is no exact temperature or duration that you could really call optimal for every person and body composition, but, in general, between 2-3 minutes at -166°F (-110°C) and -211°F (-135°C) is the norm.
+So there is no exact temperature or duration that you could really call optimal for every person and body composition, but two to three minutes at -166°F (-110°C) and -211°F (-135°C) is the norm.
 You can consult a cryotherapy center for advice on your specific needs.